 Carb Counting and Exercise

-With most flexible insulin therapy programs, the longer acting insulin (or basal rate) is first adjusted to keep the blood sugar normal and level while fasting.
+With most flexible insulin therapy programs, the longer-acting insulin (or basal rate) is first adjusted to keep the blood sugar normal and level while fasting.
 Then the carbohydrates in each meal, measured in grams, are balanced with a premeal dose of Humalog insulin matched to that amount of carbohydrate.
-John, for example, uses 1 Humalog for each 14 grams of carb.
+John, for example, uses 1 Humalog for every 14 grams of carb.
 (As noted, fat and protein do have some effects, but these are minimal.)

 ExCarbs can then be added as needed to balance exercise or they can be translated into an equivalent insulin dose reduction.
-(See the 450/500 Rule.)
-Any exercise that can be translated into calories, and most can, can also be translated into the grams of carbohydrate it will burn.
+(See Carb Factors) Any exercise that can be translated into calories, and most can, can also be translated into the grams of carbohydrate it will burn.
 The carbohydrate can be measured and replaced.
 Carb counting gives you the best handle on the effect that both meals and exercise will have on your blood sugars.